AdamCox9/nickelbot/README.md

 This platform is capable of creating buy/sell market orders that can drain your exchange balances.
 There could be bots that will collect the buy/sell market orders from a different account that could essentially steal your funds.

+The code on this repository is running at http://www.nickelbot.com/

+I hope that you use this platform to customize your own website and build your own bots to sell while also contributing the the common platform.
+There is opportunity for many people to build businesses around this platform and I hope you are all one of them!

 Good luck!

 https://bitcointalk.org/index.php?topic=1420693.0